Last updated: April 17, 2020

 - Wet your hands with warm running water.

-- Add soap, then rub your hands together, making a soapy lather.
+- Rub your hands together making a soapy lather.
 Do this away from the running water for at least 20 seconds, being careful not to wash the lather away.
 Wash the front and back of your hands, as well as between your fingers and under your nails.

 - Rinse your hands well under warm running water.
 Let the water run back into the sink, not down to your elbows.